alerozene/audioFilter/README.md

 # Filter Audio signals

 ## Program structure
 The best way for me to learn is by trying.
 When trying is too hard, the best thing to do is to follow a tutorial.
 With this set of instructions I wish to show the process I went through to build this app with little qt background.
+Following the philosophy of incremental programming, I give the steps that I followed in building this piece of software

 ## Resources and where I stand now